swingthrough/recruitment-agency-storage-api-task/README.md

 * table of job ads
 * detail of job candidate (and names of job ads this particular candidate applied to)
 * detail of job ad (and names of candidates that applied to a particuar job ad)
+* create a new job candidate (currently only name, expected salary and skills, not yet implemented to apply for a job ad)
+* delete a job candidate in job candidate detail view

 ## How to run FE: